 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Conroe is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Conroe is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Conroe who work in sales jobs (11.90%), office and administrative support (9.95%), and maintenance occupations (9.08%).

-The citizens of Conroe are slightly better educated than the national average of 21.84% for all cities and towns, with 22.26% of adults in Conroe having a bachelor's degree or advanced degree.
+The education level of Conroe citizens is a little higher than the average for US cities and towns: 22.26% of adults in Conroe have at least a bachelor's degree.

 The per capita income in Conroe in 2010 was $24,108, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
 This equates to an annual income of $96,432 for a family of four.
 However, Conroe contains both very wealthy and poor people as well.